zendesk/maxwell/docs/docs/config.md

 If you wish to suppress columns from Maxwell's output (for instance, a password field), you can use `exclude_columns` to filter out columns by name.

-#### Filtering on column values
-Maxwell can filter rows to only match when a column contains a specific value.
-The `include_column_values` option takes a comma-separated list of column/value pairs: "bar=x,foo=y".
-Note that if a column does not exist in a table, it will ignore the value-filter.